 Read on for the other three tests which are also available if you do not satisfy the Resides Test.
-These Statutory tests can also assist you in working out your tax residency if you’re unsure if you entirely meet the Resides Test or not.
+These Statutory tests can also assist you in working out your tax residency if you’re unsure whether you entirely meet the Resides Test or not.

 2.The Domicile Test